open-cogsci/osdoc/content/pages/tutorials/aps.md

  id: Fig14
  source: 14.png
  caption: |
-  Text in a `sketchpad` item.
+  Text in a SKETCHPAD item.
 The square brackets indicate that 'word' should be interpreted as a variable name.
 --%

 Of course, we don't want the word to always be presented in the center.
 To make the position of the word variable, we need to make a small adjustment to the OpenSesame script.
 Click on the 'Edit script' button in the top-right of the tab.
 This will open a script editor that contains the auto-generated script: